How To Stop Excessive Thinking – Silence the Noise From Within

 2. Thought Records: Keep a journal to track your thoughts and emotions throughout the day.
 Whenever you notice a negative thought, please write it down along with the situation that triggered it.
 Then, the thought is analyzed for accuracy, and alternative perspectives are considered.

 3. Gratitude Practice: Cultivate a mindset of gratitude by focusing on the positive aspects of your life.
-Each day, list things you’re grateful for, no matter how small.
+List things you’re grateful for each day, no matter how small.
 Shifting your attention towards gratitude can help counteract negativity bias and reduce excessive thinking.
+Keep a daily journal if you can.

 Hypnosis Live Free Downloads for Stress, Goals, Gratitude, LOA, Life Purpose, Positive Thinking, Success.